The best Romanian wines and wineries

 The vineyards in Domeniile Săhăteni.
 Photo source: AureliaVisinescu.com

 The grape varieties cultivated at Domeniile Sahateni are both Romanian – Fetească Albă, Tămâioasă Românească, Fetească Neagră, as well as international – Sauvignon Blanc, Chardonnay, Pinot Grigio, Cabernet Sauvignon, and more.
-Over the years, the wines signed by Aurelia Vișinescu achieved international recognition at numerous renowned competitions.
+This commitment to quality and diversity has garnered them international recognition, with Aurelia Vișinescu's signature wines consistently achieving acclaim at prestigious competitions around the world.
+Their dedication ensures a captivating selection of Romanian wines awaits you at Domeniile Sahateni.

 An important thing to mention is that the vineyards of Domeniile Tohani are located on the 45th parallel north, just like the famous French region of Bordeaux, having similar natural conditions.
 The extra days of sunshine allow the grapes to ripe better and to accumulate more sugar, resulting in really powerful and aromatic wine.